 Diagnosis

-- Analysis of the symptoms and detailed examination of the neck
+- Analysis of the symptoms and detailed examination of the neck are essential steps in having torticollis diagnosed by a healthcare professional.

 - EMG (electromyogram) test may be conducted to locate the affected muscles